 The Walton Mahon Scholarship Fund

-This scholarship fund was created in March 1991 by Union First Market Bank in recognition of the many years of devoted service which Mr. Walton Mahon gave to the bank.
-Mr. Mahon worked for Union Bank for 42 years, serving as President for 25 of those years.
+This scholarship fund was created in March 1991 by Union Bank and Trust in recognition of the many years of devoted service which Mr. Walton Mahon gave to the bank.
+Mr. Mahon worked for Union Bank and Trust for 42 years, serving as President for 25 of those years.
 He continued to lead the bank after his retirement for another 9 years as a member of the Board of Directors, serving the bank for over 50 years in all.

-With their gift, Union First Market Bank wished to support the college or university education of a Caroline County student or students wishing to pursue a career in business.
+With their gift, Union Bank and Trust wished to support the college or university education of a Caroline County student or students wishing to pursue a career in business.
 This fund will award at least one scholarship to a promising Caroline County high school senior.

 Applicants to the Walton Mahon Scholarship Fund must:

 - Be a senior from any Caroline County High School or a home schooled student residing in Caroline County.